JasonChou0219/test/docs/source/03_Installation.rst

 Check that protobuf has been reinstalled.

-8. Replace some file in the sila2lib of the virtual environment:
+8. Replace some files in the sila2lib of the virtual environment:

 .. code-block:: console